Rohitha21032003/Text-to-Image-Synthesis-using-GANs/README.md

 The trained model can be stored in models/

-After Training the model with the dataset, we can run the guirun.py file in our command prompt to see a GUI where we can type our text to get the corresponding image.
+After Training the model with the dataset, we can run the guirun.py or guirun1.py (for better gui view) file in our command prompt to see a GUI where we can type our text to get the corresponding image.